awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-update-windows.md

 powershell.exe -Command Get-Service -Name codedeployagent
 ```

-*bucket\-name* is the name of the Amazon S3 sds\-s3\-latest\-bucket\-name bucket that contains the AWS CodeDeploy Resource Kit files for your region\.
+*bucket\-name* is the name of the Amazon S3 bucket that contains the CodeDeploy Resource Kit files for your region\.
 For example, for the US East \(Ohio\) Region, replace *bucket\-name* with `aws-codedeploy-us-east-2`\.
 For a list of bucket names, see [Resource Kit Bucket Names by Region](resource-kit.md#resource-kit-bucket-names)\.

-If you need to troubleshoot an update process error, type the following command to open the AWS CodeDeploy agent updater log file:
+If you need to troubleshoot an update process error, type the following command to open the CodeDeploy agent updater log file:

 ```
 notepad C:\ProgramData\Amazon\CodeDeployUpdater\log\codedeploy-agent.updater.log